pratap86/design-patterns-with-solid-principles/README.md

 ### Structural Design Patterns

-3.1 Object & Class Adapters
+* Object & Class Adapters

-3.2 Decorator
+* Decorator

-3.3 Bridge
+* Bridge

-3.4 Facade
+* Facade
-  -

-3.5 <b>Proxy Design Pattern</b>
+  - use when working with legacy system
+  - Client has to intract with a large number of interfaces & classes in a subsystem to get result.
+So client gets tightly coupled with those interfaces & classes.
+Facade solve this problems.
+  - Facade provides a simple & unified interface to a subsystem.
+Cleint interacts with just the facade now to get the same result.
+  - Facade is not just a one to one method forwarding to other classes.

+* Proxy Design Pattern
   - An interface for accessing a perticular resource.
   - Same interface, entirely different behaviour.
-3.6 Flyweight
+* Flyweight

-3.7 Composite
+* Composite

 <b>Behavioral Design Patterns:</b>

-4.1 Chain of Responsibility
+* Chain of Responsibility

-4.2 Command
+* Command

-4.3 Interpreter
+* Interpreter

-4.4 Mediator
+* Mediator

-4.5 Iterator
+* Iterator

-4.6 Memento
+* Memento

-4.7 Observer
+* Observer

-4.8 State
+* State

-4.9 Strategy
+* Strategy

-4.10 Template Method
+* Template Method

-4.11 Visitor
+* Visitor

-4.12 Null Object
+* Null Object